A lateral approach (described below) is commonly used and not difficult to do at the bedside.

 Apply an adhesive bandage or sterile dressing.

-Prescribe limited activity but do not immobilize the shoulder (to avoid a frozen joint).
+Prescribe limited activity but do not immobilize the shoulder (to avoid a frozen shoulder, also called adhesive capsulitis).

-Advise use of ice, and oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.
+Advise use of ice, and, if not contraindicated, oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.

 Instruct the patient to return for reassessment to exclude infection if pain is continuously and progressively increasing after several hours or persists for > 48 hours.